top of page

 My background

 I'm a writer and reviewer with a background in professional translation.
 I was born in New Zealand and emigrated to France in 2001.
-As a child I learned to appreciate international cultural and linguistic differences in the English-speaking world by travelling and living around the Commonwealth and the USA.
+Moving around the world as a child, I learned to appreciate international cultural and linguistic differences within the English-speaking world.
 These differences are greater than you might think.
-Today, a large portion of my work consists of identifying these differences and adapting content to sound natural for different parts of the English-speaking world.
+Today, a large portion of my work consists of identifying these variations and adapting content for different groups of people.

 Why I became a translator

-I'm a voracious reader and I love novels, biographies and history books, but can also be caught reading catalogues and flyers when there's nothing else around.
-The idea of translating for a living was very appealing with its emphasis on reading, writing and intercultural communication.
-Early in my career I focused on non-fiction translation and translated several non-fiction books from French into English.
+I'm a voracious reader and I love novels, non-fiction and history.
+But if there's nothing else around, you might catch me reading the closest brochure or flyer.
+Early in my career, I focused on translating non-fiction and translated several books from French into English.
 You can see a list of these on my 'Books' page.
-The books I helped translate are in the fields of fine arts, graphic design, architecture and urban planning.
+The books I helped translate were in the fields of fine arts, graphic design, architecture and urban planning.

 A new direction – my work today

-I offer copywriting and copyediting services in British, Australian or New Zealand English.
-This comprises content origination and keyword research.
-I'm also interested in plain English writing, structured content and accessibility issues.
+I offer copywriting and copyediting services in Australian or New Zealand English and am also well-versed in the style guide standards and rules of British and US English.
+This work comprises content origination and keyword research.
+I'm also interested in plain English writing, structured content and accessibility.

-I own copies of major English style guides:
+I own copies of most English style guides:

 • The Economist Style Guide